marhjoh/YoutubeConverterApp/README.md

     - Choose the output directory where the files will be saved.
     - Click "Download" to start downloading and converting the videos.

+## Common Issues

+### HTTP Error 400: Bad Request

+This error typically indicates that there is an issue with the URL being passed to the YouTube API.
+Here are some potential causes and solutions:

+1. **Invalid URL Format:**
+    - Ensure the URL is correctly formatted and valid.
+    - Use the clean URL function to remove unnecessary parameters from the URL.

+2. **URL with Playlist or Additional Parameters:**
+    - If the URL contains a playlist or other additional parameters, it might not be handled correctly by `pytube`.
+    - The application includes a function to clean the URL, ensuring it only contains the video ID parameter.

+3. **API Restrictions or Quotas:**
+    - There might be restrictions or quotas on the YouTube API usage.
+    - Ensure that the requests are not exceeding any limits.

+4. **Unsupported Video Types:**
+    - Some videos might be restricted or not supported for download by `pytube`.
+    - Check if the video is available for public viewing and not restricted.

+To address these issues, the application uses a `clean_url` function to ensure the URL is correctly formatted before being processed.

 ## Development

 ### Code Structure